iter8-tools/iter8/content/reference/experiment.md

       # default is Deployment
       kind: Deployment

-      # name of a kubernetes service which receives actual traffic to the application
+      # name of a Kubernetes service which receives actual traffic to the application
       # it's required when baseline/candidate are specified as deployments
       name: reviews